kimkwanka/cF-movie-api/README.md

 ## cf-movie-api
-A simple RESTful movie API that will serve as the backend of a future React app.
+A simple RESTful movie API.

 ## Built With
 - MongoDB